bballer320xu/Moneota/README.markdown

 ## Introduction ##
 Beansprout is a baseline Web Application template designed for Ruby on Rails 3.1.
-The idea behind this project was to eliminate boilerplate work that goes into common web application designs.
-The monochrome palette allows one to easily interject their own color scheme.
+The idea behind this project was to eliminate boilerplate work that goes into common web application designs while enforcing solid web standards and proven methodologies.
+The result is a solid foundation to build on.

 ## Features ##